arcaravaggi/CV/Anthony_Caravaggi_CV_.md

 ## Teaching

-> **As Supervisor**
+> **Supervision**
-Worked with the students to develop research questions and appropriate methodologies, taught relevant statistical techniques and how to implement them in R, monitored progress, and gave feedback and advice throughout
+Worked with the students to develop research questions and appropriate methodologies, taught relevant statistical techniques and how to implement them in SPSS and R, monitored progress, and gave feedback and advice throughout

+2017 BSc research project. *Comparing hen harrer growth across Europe*.
+University College Cork
 2015 MSc research project. *Behaviour and stress in sympatric hare species*.
 Queen’s University, Belfast
 2014 MSc research project. *Activity and behaviour of hares in Mid-Ulster*.
 Queen’s University, Belfast
 2014 Undergraduate residential field course.
 Queen’s University, Belfast